Behavioral Sciences Definitions

 - It is a pleasant reinforcement

-- It increases the likelihood of behaviour
+- It increases the likelihood of behavior

 - Example: voice modulation, facial expression